Anatomy of a good design

 Easy or difficult?
 It’s up to you

-We have already determined that the cost of designing an app depends on the price of work per hour, the number of platforms where it will be released, and its complexity.
-According to the complexity, apps can be divided into 3 types: basic, medium, and complex.
+We have already determined that the app design cost depends on the cost of work per hour, the number of platforms where it will be released, and its complexity.
+According to the complexity, apps can be divided into 3 types: basic, medium, and complex and each of them has their own cost.

 Design of a medium complexity app takes 100-200 hours and its average cost is $5,000-$10,000.
 An app of medium complexity has a lot of additional screens and well-animated transitions.